deepskandpal/animalGPT/README.md

 ## What is coming next
 1. text processing layer which will handle illegitimate and out of context queries
-2. Embeddings model for model inference along with prompt Engineering for text generation to better understand user queries
+2. Embeddings model for model inference along with prompt Engineering for text generation to better understand user queries (Beta version)